When You Should And Shouldn’t Pay Your Debt Collectors

 If you’re wondering why you should not pay creditors or why you should not pay debt collectors, you’re likely also wondering if you can negotiate with them.
 In some cases, you can negotiate with a collection agency.
 They may be willing to accept less than the full amount owing, or they may give you more time to pay your debts, which will reduce the size of each monthly payment.
-A licensed trustee can help you negotiate through the consumer proposal process.
+A Licensed Insolvency Trustee can help you negotiate through the consumer proposal process.

 However, even if you are able to successfully negotiate with a collection agency, this doesn’t improve your credit report.

 When you’re struggling with debt, it can seem like there are no options available.
 However, this likely isn’t true.
 Talking with a certified Insolvency Trustee can help you understand your options.
-A trustee will review your financial situation and give you information on all the debt relief options such as a consumer proposal that are available to you.
+A trustee will review your financial situation and give you information on all the debt relief options that are available to you.
 You can then compare these options and decide which one makes the most sense for you.

 When you file a consumer proposal, this is noted on your credit report.
 It remains on your report for three years after the proposal has been completed.
 Compare this to paying a collection agent the full amount you owe and having it noted on your credit report for six years, and you can see why a consumer proposal may be the right option for you, depending on your financial circumstances.